FGAMER768/FGAMER768/README.md

 ### Hello !
 I'm a 15 years old new developer

-- I just have started C#, I can also write code in Python, Html, batchfile. 👨‍💻
+- I just have started C#, I can also write code in Python, HTML, CSS... 👨‍💻

 - Actually, I am making videos on my YouTube channel, you can have a look [righ there](https://www.youtube.com/channel/UCLfboIvl8VrNM3n6D9_QdZg). 🎦